 What Makes A Witch

-Greer is a young rat thrown to a cruel world.
+Greer is a young rat thrown into a cruel world.
 Living on the streets, he finds sanctuary with Mistress Addison, a witch and enemy of the Grand Coven.
 Though only women can control the power of the ley lines, Mistress Addison defies those rules and agrees to take the young rat on as her apprentice.
-Starting his journey, Greer finds himself learning for more about his own identity than how to cast spells.
-Follow him and see what his path unfolds in What Makes a Witch!
+Starting his journey, Greer finds himself learning far more about his own identity than how to cast spells.
+Follow him and see how his unfolds in What Makes a Witch!

 WHAT REveiwers Are Saying

 “What Makes a Witch is a delightful novella focusing on magic and identity.
 The book is well written, fun, and perfectly appropriate for midgrade readers that also enjoy books such as the Redwall series.”